When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 As you would start hitting your goals, you would also be able to see them in your Analytics dashboard.

-Now that you already know how to set up the goals to track your audience, it’s time to learn your audience and know more about them.
+Now that you already know how to set up the goals to track your audience, it’s time to learn about your audience and know more about them.

 In addition to setting up goals, there is also a very important setting that you should learn from this Guide to Google Analytics for eCommerce.
 That is, to set up your eCommerce conversion settings.